napframework/nap-docs/app/manual/09_project_management.md

 # User Module {#user_module}

-A user module contains more generic (not app related) resources and components that can be added to your application and [shared](@ref user_module_sharing) with others.
+A user module contains more generic (not app related) resources and components that can be added to your NAP application.
+User modules are created, maintained and shared by other NAP users, independent of NAP Framework.

+A list of publicly available user modules can be found at [modules.nap.tech](https://modules.nap.tech).

 ## Create User Module {#module_creation}